Automated Assembly System

-Midwest Engineered Systems Inc. provided an assembly system for an injection molding & prototyping company.
-The final system was a completely automated system that moved un-assembled parts through three (3) assembly operations.
+Midwest Engineered Systems Inc. designed, developed and installed an automated assembly system for an injection molding & prototyping company.
+The final system was a completely automated system that moved un-assembled parts through three assembly operations.

 - System must perform the following (3) operations: